SudhanKrishnasamy/M2-EmbSys/Report/README.md

 # ADVANTAGES:
 • Fitness and Health.

-• Locate your Phone and Key.

 • Play Music.

-• Navigation.

 • Make and Receive Calls.

 • Access Notifications.

-• Emergency Call and Fall Detection.

 # DISADVANTAGES:
 • Smart watches are pretty costly.